rocksvern/x-editable/README.md

 In-place editing with Twitter Bootstrap, jQuery UI or pure jQuery.

 # About this fork
-This fork only try to fix the issue with selec2 and bootstrap-table.
+This fork only try to fix the issue with select2 and bootstrap-table (https://github.com/wenzhixin/bootstrap-table).

 ## Contents
  * [Live Demo](#live-demo)